On an older fiberglass boat

 Trailer Bunk Bolts

 The lag bolts that fasten the carpeted wooden bunks to the trailer can be problematic.
 The wood often stays very wet because of the carpet and then the bolts become loose.
 If the bolts fall out the bunk can become unattached when the boat is loaded.
 Thru bolting may work in some cases but there is the risk of the bolt head contacting the boat hull.
-By simply coating the screw hole in the wood with epoxy and then screwing in the lag bolt in, I am assured that they will stay in place.
+By simply coating the screw hole in the wood with epoxy and then screwing in the lag bolt, I am assured that they will stay in place.

 Engine Hatch Hinge